 Will liposuction alone work to sculpt my thighs?

 No; liposuction by itself cannot resolve loose skin along the thighs.
-Eliminating additional fat without addressing the skin is likely to create additional sagging tissues.
+Reducing additional fat without addressing the skin is likely to create additional sagging tissues.

 Is a thigh lift painful?